Michael Clegg (footballer): Coaching career

 After two years out of the game, Clegg was appointed by former Manchester United team-mate Roy Keane as Sunderland's strength and conditioning coach in 2006.

 On 6 July 2019, Clegg was announced as a first-team strength and power coach at Manchester United.

-On 14 February 2023, Clegg was appointed manager of Northern Premier League Premier Division club Warrington Rylands.

 Personal life

+Clegg went to Stamford High School, Ashton-under-Lyne.

 Clegg's father, Mike, was strength and conditioning coach at Manchester United from 2000 to 2011.
-Clegg's cousin, David, committed suicide at the age of 19.